scipy-conference/scipy_proceedings/papers/james_fox/pycid.rst

 acyclic graph (DAG) and a joint distribution Markov compatible with that graph :cite:`pearl2009causality`.
 The nodes in the DAG denote random variables and the directed edges represent the associational relationships between them.
 To parameterise the DAG and encode the joint distribution, each random variable, :math:`V`, in the DAG is assigned a conditional probability distribution
 (CPD), :math:`P(V\vert \textbf{Pa}_V)`, dependent on its set of graphical parents, :math:`\textbf{Pa}_V`, using instances of the ``TabularCPD`` class.
-These CPDs define the *Bayesian Network*'s joint distribution and the ``BeliefPropagation`` class is then used to perform probabilstic inference on a ``BayesianModel`` object; for instance, one can query the probability that node :math:`V` takes value
+These CPDs define the *Bayesian Network*'s joint distribution and the ``BeliefPropagation`` class is then used to perform probabilistic inference on a ``BayesianModel`` object; for instance, one can query the probability that node :math:`V` takes value
 :math:`v` given some instantiation of other variables in the DAG (known as a *context*).

 Turning to *PyCID*, we first focus on the key classes housed in the *core/* folder. *PyCID*'s base class is ``CausalBayesianNetwork``.
 This class inherits from *pgmpy*'s ``BayesianModel`` and represents a *Causal Bayesian Network* - a Bayesian Network where